Heat kernel asymptotics for scaling limits of isoradial graphs: Introduction

 The short-time asymptotics of the heat kernel on continuous and discrete domains differ substantially: A classical result by Varadhan \cite{varadhan1967} shows that for the heat kernel $q$ on a Riemannian manifold $(M,g)$

 holds uniformly for all $x,y\in M$.
 On the other hand, for a weighted graph $(V,E)$ equipped with its graph Laplacian, the discrete heat kernel $p$ satisfies

-where $d^c$ is the combinatorial graph distance, see \cite{keller2016,steinerberger2018}.
+where $d_c$ is the combinatorial graph distance, see \cite{keller2016,steinerberger2018}.
 We show that both behaviors can occur for scaling limits of isoradial graphs if the time decreases simultaneously with the edge lengths of the graph.

 More precisely, let $(\Gamma_h)_{h>0}$ be a family of planar graphs embedded isoradially in $\mathbb{C}$, i.e., each face of $\Gamma_h$ is inscribed into a circle of diameter $h$ and the midpoints of the circles lie inside their corresponding face.
 Suppose that this family satisfies mild assumptions on the minimal edge lengths, cf. Assumptions \ref{ass:bap-primal} and \ref{ass:bap-dual}.
-Furthermore, let $d^c_h$ be the combinatorial graph distance on $\Gamma_h$ and $p^h$ the discrete heat kernel defined with respect to the geometric graph Laplacian on isoradial graphs, see Definition \ref{def:laplacian} in Section \ref{sec:prelim}.
-Our main Theorems \ref{thm:euclideanregime} and \ref{thm:graphregime} show that for $\beta < 1$ the Euclidean limit
+Furthermore, let $d_h$ be the combinatorial graph distance on $\Gamma_h$, $p^h$ the discrete heat kernel defined with respect to the geometric graph Laplacian on isoradial graphs, see Definition \ref{def:laplacian} in Section \ref{sec:prelim}, and $\tau > 0$ a constant.
+Our main Theorems \ref{thm:euclideanregime} and \ref{thm:graphregime} show that for $\beta < 1$